mpuening/learn-jpa-hibernate/README.md

 The `ehcache.xml` file has the configuration to allow one to carefully manage how objects are stored in the cached.

+## `learn-jpa-hibernate-batch-operations`

+JPA batch operations align with JDBC batch operations and try to optimize a long series of SQL statements that need to be executed by the application.

+The `application.yml` file contains Hibernate properties that enable batching, in this case 50 records each.
+The `Event` entity is the bean that is inserted into the database in batches.
+It is important to note that the `Event` entity bean uses sequences to generate its Id column, because identity columns are not supported for batch statements.

+A potential optimization when dealing with a long list of records is to flush and clear the entity manager of saved records.
+This way, the entire list of records does not need to be stored in memory.

 ## `learn-jpa-hibernate-bulk-operations`

 Bulk operations are those that are performed by the database and not in the application.